jylisadoney/soc-341/2-journals.md

 ---
-title: Organize
+title: Journals
 nav: true
 ---
 Please download the <a href="images/IntroExcelSampleWorkbook.xlsx" target="_blank">`IntroExcelSampleWorkbook.xlsx`</a> to follow along with workshop activities.

-# Part One: Organize Spreadsheets
+# Part One: Search in STS Journals

 When working in Excel workbooks, we often need to organize our sheet to make the data readable and visually appealing.